 There are a number of similar and/or related California criminal law offenses that may be charged along with – or instead of – Penal Code 487 PC grand theft.
 Some of these California theft crimes are:

 5.1.
 Penal Code 484 & 488 PC petty theft

 As we discussed above, Penal Code 488 PC petty theft has an almost identical legal definition to Penal Code 487 PC grand theft.
 The difference is that petty theft will be charged when the property stolen is worth $950 or less.36

 It could be that the value of the property you stole is in dispute.
 For example, if you stole antiques from someone’s home, and those items had not been purchased or appraised for years, you may be able to argue that you should be convicted of petty theft – not grand theft – because the value of the items was $950 or less.

-And even if the jury is convinced you committed theft — but is not convinced the value of the items exceeded $950 --they may convict you of petty theft instead of grand theft.37
+Even if the jury is convinced you committed theft – but is not convinced the value of the items exceeded $950 -they may convict you of petty theft instead of grand theft.37

 5.2.
 Penal Code 666 PC petty theft with a prior

-However, for defendants who have prior theft crime convictions on their record, the penalties for a petty theft conviction can be significantly steeper.
+However, if you have prior theft crime convictions on your record, the penalties for a petty theft conviction can be significantly steeper.

 Under California’s “petty theft with a prior law,” Penal Code 666 PC, if you have

 - a single theft crime conviction AND a prior conviction for a serious violent felony like murder or rape or for a sex offense that leads to a sex offender registration requirement, OR